tryyang2001/tp/docs/UserGuide.md

 ### **4.4 Scheduling Your Exercises**

-Besides your current exercises, you may also record all your Upcoming Exercises that you plan to do into the Upcoming Exercise List.
+Besides your current exercises, you may also record all your Upcoming Exercise Items that you plan to do into the Upcoming Exercise List.
 This will allow you to plan your exercises in advance and be more aware of your calorie output from your exercises in the near future.

 #### 4.4.1 Adding Upcoming Exercise Items `add e/`

-By adding an Exercise Item with a future date, your exercise will be treated as an Upcoming Exercise and gets added into the Upcoming Exercise List.
+By adding an Exercise Item with a future date, your exercise will be treated as an Upcoming Exercise Item and gets added into the Upcoming Exercise List.

-Format:`add e/ITEM {c/CALORIES} {d/DD-MM-YYYY}` adds an Upcoming Exercise with its respective calories burnt on the given date (`DD-MM-YYYY`}.
+Format:`add e/ITEM {c/CALORIES} {d/DD-MM-YYYY}` adds an Upcoming Exercise Item with its respective calories burnt on the given date (`DD-MM-YYYY`}.

 ❗️ The date `DD-MM-YYYY` provided must be in the future.
 Otherwise, if it is within the past 7 days (including today), it will be added to the [Exercise List](#431-adding-exercise-items-add-e) instead.

+Example:
 ```text
 add e/hiit c/290 d/01-01-2022
 __________________________________________________________________________________________________________